What Is Teeth Whitening?

 Home Teeth Whitening Kits

-If you have a look online, you will see many options for teeth whitening kits that you can do yourself at home, from strips to whitening pens to special toothpastes.
+If you have a look online, you will see many options for teeth whitening kits that you can do yourself at home, from strips to whitening pens to special toothpaste.
 Whitening strips usually are encouraged to be applied for at least an hour a day for a minimum of two weeks, and whitening toothpaste to be used once a day.
 Depending on how severe your tooth discoloration is, these strips can make a difference, however, their effectiveness decreases if your teeth are severely discolored.

-The concentration of hydrogen peroxide in home kits in the United States tends to be higher than in European countries, which means it can pose a risk if not applied correctly.
+The concentration of hydrogen peroxide in-home kits in the United States tends to be higher than in European countries, which means it can pose a risk if not applied correctly.
 However, this is still much lower than what dentists can use, which means the results are generally less effective than if you have the procedure done by a dentist.

 Make sure you clearly read the instructions for any strips or gels in order to make sure you are safely applying the product, and if you have any concerns, check with the manufacturer.